AztecProtocol/aztec-packages/docs/docs/dev_docs/sandbox/main.md

   ): Promise<void>;
 ```

 The first argument is Bob's account address, the second is his public key and the third is an intermediate value produced during the computation of his address.
 Bob will have all 3 of these as a result of him creating an account and deploying his account contract so he can provide them to Alice.
-Once Alice has registered these credentials with the sandbox she can then transfer funds to him.
+Once Alice has registered these credentials with the Sandbox she can then transfer funds to him.
 She will however be unable to execute transactions that attempt to spend funds owned by Bob or even view Bob's balance.